AlisAquilae/Academia/content/Notes/Summaries/Water Quantity and Quality/WANT Summary General Overview.md

 When dealing with flow models, we have to deal with different kinds of uncertainty:
 - Uncertainty in initial conditions: it is often difficult to get high quality data, but slight changes in the initial conditions can have enormous impacts on the outcome of our models
-- Uncertainty in flow parameters: many models constants or parameters vary in space, and the
+- Uncertainty in flow parameters: many models constants or parameters vary in space, and they are often poorly known.